I enjoy writting for a wide variety of topics although I do have a preference on pets and animals in general!

 Only a few days separate us from Christmas.
-As we talk, hundreds of parents are ready to to succumb to the wish of their children asking for a dog or cat as a Christmas gift.
+As we talk, hundreds of parents are ready to to succumb to their children asking for a dog or cat as a Christmas gift.
 However, the arrival of a new member in the family can't be considered an ordinary gift.
-Giving a pet to a child as a Christmas gift is a big mistake..
-A dog, cat, rabbit or even a bird is not a toy.
+Giving a pet to a child as a Christmas gift is a big mistake.
+A dog, cat, rabbit, or even a bird is not a toy.
 It's not something you can simply stop "playing" with once you get bored.

 The arrival of a new dog at home is usually an exciting family event.
 It is a wonderful addition as long as all members are prepared to provide the necessary time and effort.
 Therefore, everyone must be involved in the decision.

 Do not forget that this will be a symbiotic relationship that will last 10 to 20 years.
-The family must feel ready to commit in the long term and have answers to key questions such as who will be involved with feeding, daily walks, who will keep the dog in case of holidays etc.
+The family must feel ready to commit in the long term and have answers to key questions such as who will be involved with feeding, daily walks, who will keep the dog on holidays, etc.

-Once you give all these questions a good thinking it's time to decide what kind (breed) of dog suits the lifestyle of your family best.
+Once you reflect on all these questions, it's time to decide what kind of dog breed suits the lifestyle of your family best.

 It is very important to decide, for example, if you want a friend for a walk or a big guard dog that will discourage burglars.
 If you have enough time and mood for a breed that needs a lot of exercise or prefer a breed that by nature is more relaxed and less active.

-One of the main reason why dogs are abandoned is because they are not suitable for the lifestyle of the owners.
+One of the main reason why dogs are abandoned is that they are not suitable for the lifestyle of the owners.

 Generally, the size of your apartment or house decisively determines the breed and size of the dog you want to get.
 As expected, small breeds tend to adapt better to the smaller spaces of an apartment.
 This does not exclude some large but less energetic breeds that adapt equally well.
-The rule is, the bigger or more energetic the dog is the more space and exercise it will require.
+The general rule is that the bigger or more energetic the dog is, the more space and exercise it will require.

-Nowadays people, especially those in big cities, have a hectic pace of life and the time that can devote to their dog is limited.
-With kids going to school and both parents working, there is no other person at home and this means that the dog stays long hours alone, awaiting eagerly the arrival of his beloved owners.
+Nowadays people, especially those in big cities, have a hectic pace of life.
+The time they can devote to their dog is limited.
+With kids going to school and both parents working, there is no other person at home.
+This means that the dog stays long hours alone, awaiting eagerly for the arrival of his beloved owners.

 If that's the case, we have to choose a breed that has fewer requirements and can better cope with loneliness.
-We should also avoid puppies, their raising takes a lot of time and guidance.
+We should also avoid puppies since their raising takes a lot of time and guidance.

-If the absence exceeds ten hours a day, seven days a week, better get another type of pet, for example a cat which (because of its independent nature) requires much less care.
+If the absence exceeds 10 hours a day, seven days a week, better get another type of pet, for example, a cat, which (because of its independent nature) requires much less care.

 If there are infants or young children up to 10 years old in the family, we should show special attention to the breed.
-The small breeds are more prone to accidents and injuries during the game with children or other dogs, because of their small stature.
+The small breeds are more prone to accidents and injuries during a game with children or other dogs because of their small stature.

 They have thin and brittle bones and are easier to slip and fall from an unstable childhood hug.
 On the other hand, certain large breeds are nervous and less patient and may injure a small child.
-Choose medium or big sized breeds or big, which are known for their patience to young children.
+Choose medium or big-sized breeds, which are known for their patience to young children.

-A puppy is perfect, because it will come of age and familiarize naturally with the standards and needs of the family, but don't forget.. it's just a baby.
-It needs constant supervision and training and frequent visits to the vet.
-Also you need to have great tolerance to annoying behaviors (e.g. furniture chewing), separation anxiety when you leave home etc. The best age to acquire a puppy is around the age of 7-12 weeks and is very important to know the size it will have once full developed.
+A puppy is perfect because it will come of age and familiarize naturally with the standards and needs of the family.
+Just don't forget that it's just a baby.
+It needs constant supervision, training, and frequent visits to the vet.
+You need to have great tolerance to annoying behaviors (e.g., furniture chewing), separation anxiety when you leave home, etc. The best age to acquire a puppy is around the age of 7-12 weeks.
+It is very important to know the size it will have once full developed.